Day 1 Arrival in Ballycastle

 After passing through a farmyard, you follow a lovely forest trail that eventually leads onto an old boreen with stunning views towards Rathlin Island.
 Before descending into Ballintoy, be sure to test your mettle on the Carrick-a-Rede rope bridge – a highlight of the walking tour!

 You will walk for a long time before you find another cliff-top walk as breathtaking as this sensational trek along the Causeway coastline.
-Take some time to visit the Giant’s Causeway – a UNESCO world heritage site.
+There are many delights on this walk from Ballintoy Harbour to White Park Beach and, of course, the Giant’s Causeway – a UNESCO world heritage site.

-Complementary transfer to the impressive ruins of Dunluce Castle in the morning.
-A stop for a closer inspection is well worthwhile.
-Then, follow the coastal path around the town of Portrush and continue past beautiful links golf courses next to the sea until you reach Portstewart.
+Shortly after leaving Portballintrae, the impressive ruins of Dunluce Castle suddenly appear and a stop for a closer inspection is well worthwhile.
+Follow the coastal path around the town of Portrush and then continue past beautiful links golf courses next to the sea until you reach Portstewart.

 Day 7 Departure from Portstewart